binary-manu/binary-is-better/_posts/2020-01-13-rules-for-object-file-extraction-from-elf-archives.markdown

   usually end up into the BSS, to avoid wasting precious bytes from the data section.

-  Conversely, if the linker founds a defined symbol with the same name somewhere in a different object file, the tentative definition is ignored and the defined symbol replaces it.
+  Conversely, if the linker finds a defined symbol with the same name somewhere in a different object file, the tentative definition is ignored and the defined symbol replaces it.